 Dwight D. Eisenhower once said, “You will not find it difficult to prove that battles, campaigns and even wars have been won or lost primarily because of logistics.”
 In this session, you will learn how packaging and logistics optimization can help you win in eCommerce today by a) complying to evolving retailer requirements (i.e. SIOC, FFP), b) reducing costs and c) delivering a benefit to the consumer.

-6. Planning for 2020 Success led by Gemma Pinedo (Edge by Ascential) and Alex McCord (Flywheel Digital)
+6. Planning for 2020 Success led by Gemma Pinedo (Edge by Ascential) and Brooke Ware (Flywheel Digital)

 Working with Amazon can be an exercise in self-motivation as almost every task is pushed back on you, the Vendor.
 In this session, you will learn how to grow a business when the only time you hear from your retail buyer is when they want something from you, gaining insight into what motivates the Amazon Vendor Manager, how best to work with Amazon and how to create a 2020 Vendor plan for mutual success.